serverless/serverless/docs/providers/aws/events/iot.md

 ## Simple event definition

-This will enable your Lambda function to be called by a rule of AWS IoT.
+This will enable your Lambda function to be called by an AWS IoT rule.

 ```yml
 functions: